File a criminal complaint with the Waukesha Police Department:

 - They will ask you for some of the details of the incident including who, what, where, and when.
 You may choose which questions you answer.
 However, the amount of information you are able to give may determine whether the Department can file a criminal charge.

-- The police officer(s) may ask you several questions and then ask you to talk to another police officer.
+- The police officer(s) may then call someone from the Sensitive Crimes Unit from the Waukesha Police Department.
 This is because there are patrol officers, who act as the first responders, and then there are special units that handle different cases, including detectives and the sensitive crimes unit.

 - Unfortunately, this is the experience of many victims.
 However, it is not because an officer doesn't believe you that they ask you questions, it is an attempt to understand, not to blame.